What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 • dirty dancing3

-Adjectives can be placed either:
+Adjectives can be either:

-1. before the word they modify
+1. before the word they describe

 2. after it, following the linking verb to be